Jean-Henri Jaeger

 Jean-Henri Jaeger (1944 – 8 February 2022) was a French surgeon and academic.
 He was well known for developing a surgical technique to repair the anterior cruciate ligament (ACL), using the fascia lata as a form of transplant.

 Biography

 Jaeger was born in Thionville to an engineer father who worked for the SNCF.
 He became devoted to working in surgery after a near-death experience from a kick to the stomach during a football match at the age of six.
 He studied at the University of Strasbourg I, where he met his lifelong friend Arsène Wenger.

 In 1978, while working for a clinic, he was called to be team surgeon for RC Strasbourg Alsace.
 He notably operated on Marius Trésor in 1981, who then competed in the 1982 FIFA World Cup.
-Other players he operated on included Raymond Kopa, Zinedine Zidane, Dragan Stojković, Bixente Lizarazu, and others.
+Other players he operated on included Christophe Royer, Raymond Kopa, Zinedine Zidane, Dragan Stojković, Bixente Lizarazu, and others.
 He was also a professor at the University of Strasbourg I.

 Jaeger died in Salernes on 8 February 2022, at the age of 78.